sodadata/docs/soda/new-documentation.md

 <br />

+#### August 1.
+2022

+* Added a "was this helpful" counter to most documentation pages.

 #### July 27, 2022

 * Added content to correspond with Soda Core's new support for [MS SQL Server]({% link soda-core/configuration.md %}#connect-to-ms-sql-server) and [IBM DB2]({% link soda-core/configuration.md %}#connect-to-ibm-db2).